-Our head office is located in Sydney, NSW.
+Our head office is located in Sydney, NSW, but we work nationally.
 Our principal objectives support:

 - Prevention of, preparedness for and response to wildlife diseases